peck/peck/README.md

 👨‍💻 Languages and Frameworks:

-Just about anything, in the last year I've led and authored projects using Elixir/Erlang, Go, Python, JavaScript, Ruby, Swift/SwiftUI, React-Native, and HCL.
-I pick the best tool given the needs of the project and get it built.
+Just about anything, in the last year I've led and authored projects using Elixir/Erlang, Go, Python, JavaScript, Ruby, Swift/SwiftUI, and React-Native.

 📚 Must reads: